Bermuda Cathedral

 Check out Bermuda Tourist Map to view the location and nearby attractions.

-While coming from dockyard, best is to take the direct blue route ferry to Hamilton (20 minutes) and then walk down to the cathedral.
+While coming from Royal Naval Dockyard, best is to take the direct blue route ferry to Hamilton (20 minutes) and then walk down to the cathedral.

 Road Map